micro-ROS/micro-ROS.github.io/system_modes/index.md

 *   Lightweight concept for specifying error propagations between nodes and subsystems.

 _Note: The extension of the ACTIVE state by modes (substates) was originally planned for 2020 but brought forward in 2018._

-## Related Work

-In this section, we provide an overview to related approaches and link to the corresponding APIs.

-### AADL

-INSERT SOME WORDS ON AADL AND LINK DOCUMENTATION - OR REMOVE THIS SECTION.

 ## Acknowledgments